awneshsingh/PC428-Tropical-Meteorology/README.md

 $ conda install netcdf4
 ```

-### ncdump
+### libjpeg

-[libjpeg] (https://pypi.python.org/pypi/jpeg4py/0.1.1) is a free library with functions for handling the JPEG image data format.
+[libjpeg] (https://pypi.python.org/pypi/jpeg4py/0.1.1) is a free library with functions for handling the JPEG image data format and be installed by typing:

 ```
 $ brew install libjpeg